 In addition, your pet must be vaccinated and you need a vaccination certificate with a record of vaccinations.

-To enter Colombia with a pet, your cat or dog must be vaccinated for rabies no sooner than 30 days before entering the country and before the vaccination expires.
+To enter Colombia with a pet, your cat or dog must be vaccinated for rabies more than 30 days before travel to Colombia and before the vaccination expires.
+Also, Colombia does honor the 3-year vaccine.

 Dogs reportedly must also be vaccinated against Distemper, Hepatitis, Leptospirosis and Parvovirus.
 And cats must be vaccinated against Feline Rhinotracheitis, Calicivirus and Feline Panleukopenia.
 And if entering Colombia from countries other than Ecuador, Peru and Bolivia, your pet should also be vaccinated against Parainfluenza and Coronavirus.